CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Abstract

 \section{Abstract}

-We introduce a new approach using computer vision to predict the land surface displacement from subsurface geometry images for Carbon Capture and Sequestration (CCS).
-CCS has been proved to be a key component for a carbon neutral society.
-However, scientists see there are challenges along the way including the high computational cost due to the large model scale and limitations to generalize a pre-trained model with complex physics.
-We tackle those challenges by training models directly from the subsurface geometry images.
-The goal is to understand the respons of land surface displacement due to carbon injection and utilize our trained models to inform decision making in CCS projects.
+We introduce a new approach that uses computer vision to predict land surface displacement from subsurface geometry images for carbon capture and sequestration (CCS).
+CCS has been proven to be a key component of a carbon-neutral society.
+However, scientists face several challenges along the way, including the high computational cost caused by the large model scale and the limited ability of pre-trained models to generalize to complex physics.
+We tackle these challenges by training models directly on subsurface geometry images.
+The goal is to understand the response of land surface displacement to carbon injection and to use our trained models to inform decision making in CCS projects.

-We implement multiple models (CNN, ResNet, and ResNetUNet) for static mechanics problem, which is a image prediction problem.
-Next, we use the LSTM and transformer for transient mechanics scenario, which is a video prediction problem.
-It shows ResNetUNet outperforms the others thanks to its architecture in static mechanics problem, and LSTM shows comparable performance to transformer in transient problem.
-This report proceeds by outlining our dataset in detail followed by model descriptions in method section.
-Result and discussion state the key learning, observations, and conclusion with future work rounds out the paper.
+We implement multiple models (CNN, ResNet, and ResNetUNet) for the static mechanics problem, which is an image prediction problem.
+We then use LSTM and transformer models for the transient mechanics scenario, which is a video prediction problem.
+The results show that ResNetUNet outperforms the other models on the static mechanics problem, thanks to its architecture, and that the LSTM shows performance comparable to the transformer on the transient problem.
+This report proceeds by describing our dataset in detail, followed by the model descriptions in the Methods section.
+The Results and Discussion sections state the key learnings and observations, and the Conclusion with future work rounds out the paper.